 Mother Nature can produce one at any time

 Technically, tornadoes can strike anywhere, anytime; whether they form is purely dependent on atmospheric conditions.
-There have even been twisters in Alaska and the Northeast, as a destructive storm in late May, just north of New York City proves.
 How much damage they do once they touch down can be affected by topography, but tornadoes can form almost anywhere.

 While most tornado damage and deaths in the Northern Hemisphere happen in the spring, from March to May, Dixie Alley also experiences a second uptick in tornado energy in November.
 That's because moisture from the Gulf of Mexico collides with the jet stream that's moving down from the Great Plains.